doeun-235/Cucker-Smale-Model/README.md

 On my git-hub page, instructions are focused on numerical and coding parts, so if you want to get mathematical information, I recommend you reading my thesis paper; [[2]][(O21)].
 More specific instructions for how I made plots will be written in the directory 'figure' and instruction of numerical methods for solving ODE and SDE will be written in the directory 'model'.

-## Simple Instruction about Models and Numerical Results
+## Simple Instruction for Models with Numerical Results

 ![figure1](/figure/csm-ode45-simu-final.gif)
 *Fig. 1*